altexdim/arduino-bluetooth-quickbot/README.md

 Instead of BeagleBone Black i use Arduino UNO.
 Instead of WiFi module i use Bluetooth module HC-06.

+It uses the same commands as original QuickBot, but instead of TCP/IP connection it uses serial connection.

 Disclaimer: this is proof of concept alfa release, source code is ugly, it will be refactored if i will find enough free time for that.
 But it totaly works.